kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 And performance depends on more than this: browser caching, for example, gives more performance wins.
 Plus, HTML minification is still a good idea and your app will be slow if it's hosted on a low-end USD $5/month shared plan.

-Many thing are needed to create a high-performance app.
+Many things are needed to create a high-performance app.
 Don't put this responsibility <em>just</em> on JavaScript.
 <h2>The complaints about learning curves</h2>
+When talking about React, I know where this feeling comes from.
+React

 (freelancers worked at a company first)
 (i read stuff to make me better)